 Robot Arm is the term used for manufacturing applications when refers to the industrial robots.
 Industrial robots are classified by the degrees of freedom (type of movement), and manufacturing application or process.

 Automated robots have different type of movements.
-The most common are:
+The most common types of robots are:

 - Cartesian Robots – Robots have three linear movements based on the coordinate system (X,Y and Z).